lorenzobenvenuti/raspbian-ansible-testbench/README.md

 # raspbian-ansible-testbench

 A Dockerfile to test Ansible playbooks on Raspbian.

+* In order to use Ansible, `openssh` and `python` are installed.
-To emulate a fresh Raspbian install a `pi` user with password `raspberry` is created.
+* To emulate a fresh Raspbian install a `pi` user with password `raspberry` is created.

 # Building the image